kuzzleio/kuzzle-enterprise-probe/README.md

 The Listener plugin notifies the Probes each time one of the specified hooks is triggered.
 The Probes plugin, on the other side, is in charge of sampling these events and aggregating them in _measures_.

 Measures are generally defined by an `interval`, which defines the pace at which the KDC writes a value into the storage layer.

+Each time a measure is saved in the persistence layer, a custom event is triggered with name `saveMeasure` and the measure object as the payload.

 # Probes description